On this page:

 Every child is different, so there is no "right age" to start talking about cannabis.
 But it makes sense to have your first conversation before your child is likely to try using cannabis.
 That way, you can establish a connection and share your expectations before they are exposed to any risks associated with cannabis.

 There is no rule about how or where a conversation about cannabis should start either.
-But considering how often drugs are talked about on TV, in the newspaper and at school, the subject might easily be brought up naturally while watching a movie together or while swapping stories about what happened at work and school that day.
+But considering how often drugs are talked about on TV, in the newspaper, on social media, and at school, the subject might easily be brought up naturally while watching a movie together or while swapping stories about what happened at work and school that day.

 Another "natural" way to start a conversation about cannabis is to bring it up in the context of other drug use.
 For instance, if you are planning to visit a relative who uses tobacco, you could inform your child about it and ask them what they know about smoking or how they feel about smoking.
 Or if you are having a beer or taking medication, you could ask, "Why do you think some people accept the use of alcohol and medication but not cannabis?"